1 Legal framework

 The Ministry of Transport and Infrastructure will automatically deregister an aircraft if:

-• the prerequisites for an aircraft to be considered as a Turkish civil aircraft cease to exist or the ownership of the aircraft is transferred to a person that does not satisfy such prerequisites;
+- the prerequisites for the aircraft to qualify as a Turkish civil aircraft cease to exist or the aircraft is transferred to a person that does not meet such prerequisites;

 4.6 What are the formal and documentary requirements for registration of an aircraft mortgage?
 What is the process for registration?
 What is the effect of registration?
 What is the effect of deregistration?

-The particulars recorded in the Aircraft Register are as follows:
+The following particulars are recorded in the Aircraft Register:

-• if the debt is not conclusively fixed, the highest sum (including interest) which is secured by the mortgage.
+- if the debt is not conclusively fixed, the highest sum (including interest) secured by the mortgage.

-Special provisions must be taken into consideration where a mortgage is secured with the aim of guaranteeing the issue of nominal or bearer bonds.
+Special provisions apply where the mortgage secures the issuance of nominal or bearer bonds.

 4.7 Can aircraft be registered in your jurisdiction even if the operator is not from your jurisdiction?